Denis Gifford: Television and radio scriptwriting

 Gifford wrote the first television series of comedy stars Morecambe and Wise, Running Wild (1954), having been brought in with fellow cartoonist, comic enthusiast and film buff Tony Hawes to save a series which was initially panned by critics.
-He also provided material for the opening night of ITV (1955) and co-wrote the first comedy show to be screened by BBC2, the TV movie Alberts' Channel Too (1964) for the launch of the channel, although the whole evening's broadcasting was lost due to a power blackout.
+He also provided material for the opening night of ITV (1955) and co-wrote the first comedy show to be screened by BBC2, the TV movie Alberts' Channel Too (1964), for the launch of the channel, although the whole evening's broadcasting was lost due to a power blackout.
 He wrote for Junior Showtime (1973), devised the nostalgia panel show Looks Familiar (1970–87) for Thames TV, presented by Denis Norden, its radio counterpart Sounds Familiar and the Thames quiz show Quick on the Draw (1974–1979) featuring drawings by cartoonists and celebrities, with presenters including Bob Monkhouse, Rolf Harris and Bill Tidy.
-He also wrote scripts for the ITV children's puppet shows Witches' Brew (1973) and The Laughing Policeman (1974).
+Gifford also wrote scripts for the ITV children's puppet shows Witches' Brew (1973) and The Laughing Policeman (1974).
 Gifford also designed stunts for the popular BBC1 game show The Generation Game.

 The scriptwriting partnership with Hawes began in radio, for weekly BBC concert party The Light Optimists (1953) and continued with stunt devising for the US-bought game show People Are Funny for Radio Luxembourg.

 Television and radio broadcasting

 A broadcaster in his own right, Gifford featured in numerous television and radio programmes as an expert in the history of film, radio and comics, as well as appearances in a variety of documentary and news magazine programmes over several decades.

-Appearances included editions of BBC's On The Braden Beat (1964) commenting on comics, Granada's Clapperboard (1974) and a review of forthcoming horror films for BBC1's Film 1973 (1973), Goon but not Forgotten, a radio history of the Goon Show as part of the Laughter in the Air: The Story of Radio Comedy (1979) and twice as guest panellist for Radio 4 panel show Quote...
+Appearances included editions of BBC's On The Braden Beat (1964) commenting on comics, Granada's Clapperboard (1974) and a review of forthcoming horror films for BBC1's Film 1973 (1973), Goon but not Forgotten, a radio history of The Goon Show as part of the Laughter in the Air: The Story of Radio Comedy (1979) and twice as guest panellist for the BBC Radio 4 panel show Quote...
 Unquote (1985).

-Gifford and Monkhouse reprised their partnership with BBC radio programmes on the history of the comics, Sixpence for a Superman (1999) on British comics and the two-part A Hundred Laughs for a Ha'penny (1999), a history of comic papers.
+Gifford and Monkhouse reprised their partnership with BBC radio programmes for the history of the comics, Sixpence for a Superman (1999) on British comics, and the two-part A Hundred Laughs for a Ha'penny (1999), a history of comic papers.